Updated March 24, 2016 by Justin S. Kline, Esq.

 With so much great technology on the market these days, it is easier to record conversations than ever before – either over a land line, on a mobile phone or even in-person with a hidden recording device.
-Recorded conversations (either tape or digital) are often very helpful in a variety of scenarios.
-These audio recordings may assist in an investigation of employee misconduct or in business or personal lawsuits, even in potential criminal investigations.
+Electronically-recorded conversations may prove helpful in a variety of situations.
+These include investigations of employee misconduct, in business, child-custody disputes, in civil lawsuits and even potential criminal investigations.

 It is very important, however, to make sure that any recording, either of a phone conversation or an in-person conversation, complies with federal and state laws.
 Otherwise, you may very well open yourself up to criminal charges or civil suits.
 And it is unlikely that you will be legally able to use the recording for your original purpose.

-So, if you’re thinking about recording some phone calls or placing a voice-activated recorder in a room to record conversations, you’ll need to take a look at the applicable laws.
-The first place to look is at the federal wiretapping statute – also known as the Electronic Communications Privacy Act.
-Federal law allows phone calls (traditional, cellular and cordless) and other electronic communication to be recorded with the consent of at least one party to the conversation.
+So, if you’re thinking about recording some phone calls or placing a voice-activated recorder or camera in a room to record conversations, you’ll need to take a look at the applicable laws.